-- Disrupt or obstruct curricular, co-curricular, or administrative/operational activities of the University - Deny the rights of students, faculty, staff, or guests of the University - Inhibit others from moving freely on any part of the university campus, property owned or leased by the University, or to areas where they desire or need to pursue their goals - Disrupt the proper use of university offices or facilities - Endanger the safety of any person on university property - Destroy or damage property - Violate statutory health and safety regulations a.
+- Y Disrupt or obstruct curricular, co-curricular, or administrative/operational activities of the University - Υ Deny the rights of students, faculty, staff, or guests of the University - Inhibit others from moving freely on any part of the university campus, property owned or leased by the University, or to areas where they desire or need to pursue their goals - Υ Disrupt the proper use of university offices or facilities - Υ Endanger the safety of any person on university property - Υ Destroy or damage property - Y Violate statutory health and safety regulations

+See The Student Handbook for University Policies-Disruptions, for further clarification and guidelines.

+- 13. DRUGS AND ALCOHOL The University prohibits underage and unlawful possession, use, abuse, or distribution of illicit drugs and alcohol.
+This prohibition includes, but is not limited to, the following: - a.
 The possession, use, manufacture, distribution, or dispensing of illegal drugs or controlled substances by any member of the Wesleyan community.
 This includes the misuse or abuse of any medications prescribed by a physician to another individual.
 Students should be advised that university personnel may confiscate drug paraphernalia (including bongs, water pipes, etc.).
-Such items will be tested for drug residue and the owner held responsible for a drug policy violation if appropriate.
+Such items will be tested for drug residue and the owner held responsible for a drug policy violation if appropriate. - b.
+Underage possession or consumption of alcohol anywhere on university property or at university-sponsored events. - c.

-See http://www.wesleyan.edu/studentaffairs/studenthandbook/ 20152016studenthandbook.pdf University Policies-Disruptions, for further clarification and guidelines.

-13. DRUGS AND ALCOHOL - The University prohibits underage and unlawful possession, use, abuse, or distribution of illicit drugs and alcohol.
-This prohibition includes, but is not limited to, the following:

-b.
-Underage possession or consumption of alcohol anywhere on university property or at university-sponsored events.

-c.
 Distribution of alcohol to underage persons anywhere on university property or at university-sponsored events.
-Hosts of social events where alcohol is distributed may be held responsible for any such illegal distribution committed by their guests.

-d.
-The possession of false identification.

-e.
-Possession of open containers of alcohol is prohibited at all times and at all campus locations, except in private residential settings where the residents are of legal age or during registered events.
+Hosts of social events where alcohol is distributed may be held responsible for any such illegal distribution committed by their guests. - d.
+The possession of false identification. - e.
+Possession of open containers of alcohol is always prohibited and at all campus locations, except in private residential settings where the residents are of legal age or during registered events.
 In addition, the possession of an open container or consumption of alcohol on City property, streets, and sidewalks is prohibited by City ordinance.

 NOTE: Members of the Wesleyan community who are of legal drinking age may consume alcohol on Foss Hill during daylight hours.

-f.
-The sale, distribution or dispensing of alcohol without a permit in any premises, building, apartment, or other place used by any club, association, social, or fraternal society or organization to the members thereof, their guests, or other persons.
+- f.
+The sale, distribution or dispensing of alcohol without a permit in any premises, building, apartment, or other place used by any club, association, social, or fraternal society or organization to the members thereof, their guests, or other persons. - g.

-g.
 Operating a motor vehicle while under the influence of alcohol and/or drugs.

-NOTE: Students requiring medical assistance as a result of alcohol and drug use will typically not face a formal judicial hearing if they agree to meet with Health Services staff following their hospitalization and participate in any recommended educational assignments.
+NOTE: Students requiring medical assistance because of alcohol and drug use will typically not face a formal judicial hearing if they agree to meet with Health Services staff following their hospitalization and participate in any recommended educational assignments.